zero731/NC_Elections_Capstone/README.md

 For each of the three election years, I modeled voter participation as both a binary target (Vote vs. No vote) and as a multiclass target (Early, Election Day, or No Vote).
-When training both types of models, I tested out both Random Forest Classifiers (scikit-learn), and XGboost Classifiers (xgboost).
+When training both types of models, I tried both Random Forest Classifiers (scikit-learn), and XGboost Classifiers (xgboost).

 For binary target models I tried Random Forest Classifiers with and without SMOTE to oversample the minority "No Vote" class and XGBoost Classifiers with and without addressing class imbalance with the `scale_pos_weight` hyperparameter.

 For multiclass target models, I again tried Random Forest Classifiers with and without SMOTE, and then tested XGBoost classifiers with and without SMOTE.

- Each election dataset was split into a training and a testing set.
+Each election dataset was split into a training and test set.
 Binary and multiclass target models for the same year were trained using the same train-test split of the data.
 Models were trained, then tested, with predictive performance evaluated on the test set.
 The best models were chosen based on balanced accuracy between or among the target classes while attempting to maximize recall of the "No Vote" class.<br><br>

 ---